ericschmidt/Action.JS/README.md

 # Action.JS

 *JavaScript library for developing interactive web applications, inspired by ActionScript 3*

-Released under the MIT license.
+Action.JS is released under the MIT license.

 ### Get the Code

-For now, either clone the repository or [download it as a zip](https://github.com/ericschmidt/Action.JS/archive/master.zip).
+For now, either clone the repository or [download it as a zip](https://github.com/ericschmidt/Action.JS/zipball/master).
 You can use the current build (not minified) at build/action.js directly, or if you make edits, you'll have to concatenate the source files.
 Once it's in a suitable condition I'll put the build on my website so it can be hotlinked to or downloaded alone.